amwatt/thermal_optimal_path/README.rst

 * Implementation of the original Thermal Optimal Path method:

-  - Partition function computation.
-Compiled with Numba's JIT to achieve significant speedup on typical examples.
+  - Compiled with Numba's JIT to achieve significant speedup on typical use cases
+  - Partition function computation
-  - Partition function's average path
+  - Average path computation
   - Mean squared error model for correlated and anti-correlated time series

 Notebooks